 Stacking promotions isn't going to make sense for everyone's situation.
 Unless you’re a road warrior, stacking these offers and mattress running for nights isn’t the best or least expensive way to pick up Elite Night Credits.

-You could also take advantage of the Marriott Bonvoy Boundless™ Credit Card sign-up offer of 75,000 points after spending $3,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!
+You could also take advantage of the Marriott Bonvoy Boundless™ Credit Card sign-up offer of 3 Free Nights after spending $3,000 on purchases in your first 3 months from account opening + 10X total points per $1 spent on up to $2,500 in combined purchases at gas stations, restaurants, and grocery stores within 6 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!

 Are you inspired to consider stacking Marriott promotions?